Rage6/cannon-and-cavalry/README.md

     Battlefield: a 4x4 or 5x5 grid square with different colors and terrain.
 This is where the locations of each player's units are on the battlefield.
 Units along the side of a grid square are <b>defending in that particular direction</b>.
 If <b>multiple units</b> from the same team are in the center of the same grid square, a flag image will replace their usual image
   </li>
   <li>
     Unit Box: in the upper left corner of the large, grey box beneath the battlefield.
-When a player selects one of their units (which will be described later), that unit's statistics and options displayed.
+When a player selects one of their units (see "Army Boxes" below), that unit's statistics and options displayed.
     <ul>
       <li>
         Their current health (infantry starts with 10, cavalry 8, and artillery 6) is in the box beneath the 'Health' title.